-A polynomial equation of the third degree, the general form of which is
+A cubic equation is a polynomial equation of the third degree, the general form of which is

 where a, b, c, and d are constants.